 Anete is an international development professional with extensive experience in advocacy and project management.
 Whilst living and working in various European countries, Kazakhstan and India, she transitioned from a career in international relations and diplomacy to one focused on international development and public health, and has never looked back.

-She is passionate about the BTO kinship model.
 She believes that individual-centred care and long-term commitment is crucial, not just for a child’s immediate well-being, but more importantly for developing self-esteem and self-reliance in the future.
 Anete feels fortunate to work with such a dedicated team and partner organisations, able to make a visible difference in children’s lives.
 She currently lives in Sydney, with her husband and young son.